carolynvs/carolynvanslyck.com/source/_posts/2014-08-07-atlassian-plugin-getting-started.markdown

 categories: atlassian
 ---

 I am a big fan of continuous integration, testing and improving the development experience.
 Using Atlassian Stash and Bamboo every day has given me lots of ideas for making them better.
 Thanks to Atlassian's great SDK, and the ability to view the core application's source code as a reference, developing plugins is very straightforward.
-My first plugin, [Reject Merge Commits Hook for Stash](https://marketplace.atlassian.com/plugins/com.carolynvs.reject-merge-commit-hook), was completed and deployed to the marketplace in just a single weekend and after that ...
+My [first plugin](https://marketplace.atlassian.com/plugins/com.carolynvs.reject-merge-commit-hook), was completed and deployed to the marketplace in just a single weekend and after that ...
 I was hooked.

-I have now published four plugins on the marketplace, some trivial while others really dig into the guts of the core application.
+I have now [published four plugins](https://marketplace.atlassian.com/vendors/1211016) on the marketplace, some trivial while others really dig into the guts of the core application.
 This post is the first in a series on writing plugins for Atlassian, sharing some of my lessons learned and consolidating what can be sparse documentation into a more useful format.

 ---